Preschool Autism Program

 The New Brunswick Preschool Autism Program provides evidence-based intervention services to preschool children who are diagnosed with Autism Spectrum Disorder.
-Autism Intervention Services (AIS) delivers intervention for the Preschool Autism Program through a contract with the Department of Education and Early Childhood Development (EECD).
+VIVA Therapeutic Services (VIVA) delivers intervention services for the Preschool Autism Program through a contract with the Department of Education and Early Childhood Development (EECD).
 This agency delivers services across all seven (four Anglophone and three Francophone) school districts in the province.
-Autism Intervention Services provides services based on the principles of Applied Behaviour Analysis which are proven to be effective in teaching basic and complex communication skills, social relationships, play, self-care and skills for school.
+VIVA provides services based on the principles of Applied Behaviour Analysis which are proven to be effective in teaching basic and complex communication skills, social relationships, play, self-care and skills for school.
 The basic tool to promote learning is positive reinforcement.

 To receive services, a child must be: